aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.markup/structureddocumenttagrangestart/is_showing_placeholder_text/_index.md

 Specifies whether the content of this structured document tag shall be interpreted to contain placeholder text (as opposed to regular text contents within the structured document tag).

-if set to true, this state shall be resumed (showing placeholder text) upon opening this document.
+if set to ``True``, this state shall be resumed (showing placeholder text) upon opening this document.